 From linear equations to elliptic equations, from triangles, rectangles to complex topological entities, a mathematician's road is endless.
 It never ceases to amaze me how we can effctively make use of applied mathematics and mathematical analysis as a tool to model physical as well as biological problems.

 Hello there, I'm Vaibhava Srivastava, a Visiting Assistant Professor in the Department of Mathematics and Statistics at University of Massachusetts Amherst.
-I completed my Ph.D. under the mentorship of Dr. Rana Parshad at Iowa State University, where my dissertation focused on Competition ecology, a bird’s eye view - co-occurrence effects, spatial heterogeneity, and habitat fragmentation.
+I completed my Ph.D. under the mentorship of Dr. Rana Parshad at Iowa State University, where my dissertation focused on:

 • Master of Science (Mathematics) (2018-2020): Indian Institute of Technology(IIT), Gandhinagar, India.